 About half of all Australians don’t have a valid Will.
 Of those who do, many put their Will away in the bottom drawer of their filing cabinet and never think of it again.
 But making a Will is not a once in a lifetime task.
-Rather, it’s something that needs to be reconsidered and perhaps re-done regularly, and
+Rather, it’s something that needs to be reconsidered and perhaps re-done regularly, and certainly when major changes happen in your life.
+Marriage and divorce are two such major changes.

 Marriage and your Will